 In addition, regardless of who is appointed as the staff liaison, the child has legal authority to invite external organizations and adults outside of the school to ask for whatever support they want, regardless of whether this support is appropriate for the child, or consistent with the needs and culture of the school community.

 In fact, there is a growing influence from an industry of external organizations, especially those related to sexuality and gender, who are increasingly accessing K-12 children through school clubs (for example, see here and here) and even soliciting children's personal information to "support" children privately without any parental awareness.
+This involvement of external organizations is especially concerning in light of sexually graphic material which was made available via "support" to K-12 students, as well as numerous first-hand reports PCE has received, which are available on our "Health and Sexual Education" page.

 August 23, 2016 – Calgary Sun